-If unsuccessful on allocation day, Shropshire Council will offer a review when the waiting list will be formed from those parents who advise the Admissions Team that they wish to pursue a place at the school.
+If unsuccessful on allocation day, Shropshire Council will maintain the waiting lists for applicants.
 At the end of the review period, parents who have still not been successful in securing a place have the right to appeal against the decision.
-Parents may remain on the waiting list from the review period onwards.
+Parents may remain on the waiting list from the review period onwards